Back to blog

 }

-This now makes it possible to implement prevent_default conditionally which has previously been a major limitation with Dioxus.
+This now makes it possible to implement prevent_default conditionally which has previously been a limitation with Dioxus.
 Components like Link {} now exhibit behavior exactly aligned with their native counterparts, solving long-standing issues with Dioxus apps.

 Thanks to the community, we now have two special handlers not found in the HTML spec: onvisible and onresize.
-These handlers are “special” dioxus handlers that automatically set up an IntersectionObserver which previously required JavaScript.
+These handlers are “special” dioxus handlers that automatically sets up an IntersectionObserver which previously required JavaScript.

 fn app() -> Element {